 To change the common law status of great apes, elephants, dolphins, and whales from mere “things,” which lack the capacity to possess any legal right, to “legal persons,” who possess such fundamental rights as bodily liberty and bodily integrity

-Accomplishing this goal should not be considered progress but rather the belated resurrection of a medieval acknolwedgment of animal agency.
-In part, Beast of Burden of Proof is an attempt to circumvent the complex legal battles being fought by organisations like the Nonhuman Rights Project.
+Accomplishing this goal should not be considered progress but rather a belated acknowledgement of animal agency.
+In Australia, indigenous groups already recognise the robust agency of non-human beings and have developed a diverse set of complex social relationships with introduced species on the continent In part, Beast of Burden of Proof is an attempt to circumvent the complex legal battles being fought by organisations like the Nonhuman Rights Project.
 Instead, this project looks towards alternative modes of justice, retracting from the possibility of locating an equitable solution within Australia’s inherently racist and oppressive legal system.
 Stripped of lawyers and judges, the proceedings in Beast of Burden of Proof are more in line with a citizens deliberative assembly than a standard court proceeding.
 Scraps of the old system remain, including binary concepts like innocence and guilt.
 The ‘evidence’ is a mismatched array of hard data, pure fiction and emotional propaganda, and is additionally flawed due to being assembled by a single person with many inherent biases’ (i.e. the artist) A final flaw in the proceedings is the difficulty of opening space for the Myna community to voice its own defence.
 An attempt to remedy this deficiency is made in an extended video segment demonstrating certain fine-grained variations nested within Myna calls (see image below)